EMD SD40-2: Rebuilds

 The unusually troublesome SD50 have also been rebuilt into the equivalent of SD40-2s, rather than scrapping them.
 The 645F block and crankshaft are inherently good designs (indeed, the lessons learned with the 645F became part of the 710G); lowering the rating from 3500 hp at 950 rpm to 3000 hp at 900 rpm solved the mechanical and electrical reliability issues.

 SD40N

-Union Pacific has rebuilt 486 of their SD40-2's into SD40N's at their Jenk's shop.
+Union Pacific has rebuilt 486 of their SD40-2s into SD40Ns at their Jenks shop.
 These units received a microprocessor control system to increase adhesion, control options, and extend the life of the locomotive.

 SD40-3

 The Dash 3 suffix is not part of any official lineup, and is a loose designation for rebuilt Dash 2 series EMDs among several different railroads.

 One example of an SD40-3 rebuild program is the one conducted by CSX at its Huntington, WV Shops.
 It started in 2010 with 10 units upgraded and numbered 4000-4009; in 2011, 20 units went through the program and were numbered 4010-4029 and in 2012 another 20 units followed and were numbered 4030-4049.
 One of the most notable rebuilds was SD40-2 8888, (now rebuilt to 4389), which in 2001 was involved in a runaway incident caused by the failure of the engineer to notice the train gradually accelerating during yard switching.
 These locomotives feature new cabs, air conditioning systems, and other new technologies.

 Norfolk Southern also has an ongoing SD40-3 rebuild program as of 2023.